 The path to balancing the equation

-In addition to GWC, we work with groups such as the Girl Scouts of America, Black Girls Code, the National Center for Women & Information Technology, Code First: Girls, STEMettes and Ada, the National College for Digital Skills.
+In addition to GWC, we work with groups such as the Girl Scouts of America, the National Center for Women & Information Technology, Rewriting the Code, Code First: Girls, STEMettes and Ada, the National College for Digital Skills.
 Our ongoing work with these partners is a critical piece in ensuring that the next generation of young women view a career in STEM as entirely within their reach.

 Developing an empowered workforce

-Around the world, 37% of all businesses are owned by women, with nearly one billion women poised to join the workforce globally by 2022.
+Around the world, 34% of all businesses are owned by women.
 It’s estimated that if women around the world were fully engaged in the labor force, as much as $28 trillion would be added to the global economy by 2025.

 We recognize the importance of creating an environment that fosters STEM talent and encourages growth.
 We support women in our workforce in a number of ways: our Global Technology & Operations University program runs an employee group for female technologists and provides digital skills training.
 The Women’s Executive Development Program leverages the faculty of Columbia Business School to engage, develop, retain and support career advancement of high potential talent.
 The program includes assessments, virtual development sessions, executive sponsorship and local market engagement opportunities to advance the careers of female participants.

 A variety of industry-leading benefits and programs are designed to help employees manage the demanding challenges of work and personal life.
-Our 16 weeks of paid parental leave allows parents the opportunity to bond with their new children, while our Child Care Plus program offers up to $240 per month, per child, for child care expenses.
+Our 16 weeks of paid parental leave allows parents the opportunity to bond with their new children, while our Child Care Plus program offers up to $275 per month, per child, for childcare expenses.

 Business must work to create and foster a STEM workforce that includes women and builds on the major contributions that women have made to the sector.
 By encouraging future talent – and supporting the immense talent we already employ – we can ensure that future generations of all backgrounds are empowered to lead.